-The cold open definition is the first few pages of a pilot script.
+The strict definition is the first few pages of a pilot script.
 It’s a scene that teases what is to come or is emblematic of the tone of the show to follow.

-Sometimes the cold open is called a “teaser.”
+Sometimes a cold open is also called a “teaser.”

 How to Write a Cold Open

-Ideally, your cold open is around five pages long if you’re writing a drama, and only about 1.5 pages if you’re writing a comedy.
+Ideally, this initial section is around five pages long if you’re writing a drama, and only about 1.5 pages if you’re writing a comedy.

 There are exceptions to every rule, but those are some general guidelines.

-There are three kinds of cold opens.
-There’s the stand-alone cold open, that won’t have anything to do with the episode but sets up the characters and world.
-There’s the cold open that actually sets up the gist of the episode that follows.
+There are three kinds of cold openings.
+There’s the stand-alone, that won’t have anything to do with the episode but sets up the characters and world.
+Then there is a version that actually sets up the gist of the episode that follows.

-And lastly, there’s a teaser cold open that actually takes events that happen later in the episode and puts them right up front, so get the reader/viewer excited to figure out who our characters are and how they got in that predicament.
+And lastly, there’s a teaser version that actually takes events that happen later in the episode and puts them right up front, so get the reader/viewer excited to figure out who our characters are and how they got in that predicament.

 The good old "you're probably wondering how I got here..."

-Once you chose which kind of cold open you’re going to write, you need to answer three questions.
+Once you chose which kind you’re going to write, you need to answer three questions.